Hybrid Tracker with Pixel and Instance for Video Panoptic Segmentation: Methodology

 \subsection{Fusion Module}

 We take the two correlation matrices obtained by pixel tracker and instance tracker as input, feed them to a simple 1x1 Conv layer, and fuse them into a joint correlation matrix by adding them pixel by pixel to obtain the matching relationship between the two frames.
-The matching of instance ids is obtained by taking the id of the largest column row by row, where matches probabilities less than a certain threshold are also removed, and a 1-to-1 matching constraint is added.
+The matching of instance IDs is obtained by taking the id of the largest column row by row, where matches probabilities less than a certain threshold, such as 1e-5, are also removed, and a 1-to-1 matching constraint is added.
+For example, row i matches column j --$>$ (i, j), and the corresponding column j also should match row i --$>$ (j, i), which is considered a correct match.
+Matches that do not satisfy this constraint will be removed.
 Due to the large gap between the instance tracker and the pixel tracker, a simple fusion will only give intermediate results, while using our fusion module will generate better results, which also shows the effectiveness of our HybridTracker.